-Filed I by the Registrant ⊠ Filed I by a Party other than the Registrant □ Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 UFP INDUSTRIES, INC. (Name of Registrant as Specified in its Charter) Payr ment of Filing Fee (Check the appropriate box): No fee required. ☐ Fee paid previously with preliminary materials.
+File ed by a Party other than the Registrant $\square$

+Che eck the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+$\times$ Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+UFP INDUSTRIES, INC. (Name of Registrant as Specified in its Charter)

+Pay ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.